lisab1993/Scheduling-Capstone/README.md

 ### My Events
 * List of events by name, ordered by their starting date
 * From here, we can add, edit, or delete events
-* There will be a clear button leading to the detail page
+* There will be a  button leading to the detail page

 ### Event Detail Page